lascarides/viewhack/README.md

 Open tasks:

-* What are the web media players that are out there that we should be considering?
+What are the web media players that are out there that we should be considering?

 - Video.js
 - AccessibilityOz OzPlayer
+- JWPlayer
 - What is Stanford doing?